ppwwyyxx/vim-PinyinSearch/README.md

 	to "都能", call PinyinNext() and enter "<Enter>", the cursor will move to "大能".

-	Put cursor at the start of file, call PinyinSearch() and enter "dn<Enter>", "都能" and "大能" will be highlighted, you can use 'n' to jump to next highlited text.
+	Put cursor at the start of file, call PinyinSearch() and enter "dn<Enter>", "都能" and "大能" will be highlighted, you can use 'n'/'N' to jump between highlited text.

 	Don't forget to call PinyinSearch() again without giving the target.